auto-medica-labs/modern-csrf/README.md

 # Modern CSRF Protection for Elysia.js

-A lightweight, token-free CSRF protection middleware for Elysia.js that leverages modern browser security headers (`Sec-Fetch-Site`) instead of traditional CSRF tokens.
+A lightweight, token-free CSRF protection middleware for ElysiaJS that leverages modern browser security headers (`Sec-Fetch-Site`) instead of traditional CSRF tokens.

+> This project is heavily influenced by Rails 8.2, particularly from this [PR](https://github.com/rails/rails/pull/56350)
 ## Why This Approach?

 Traditional CSRF protection requires: